-Figure 3: (a) HTER for MLP fusion vs. number of Gaussians and face template size. (b) HTER for weighted averaging fusion vs. number of Gaussians and face template size.
+Fig. 3. (a) HTER for MLP fusion vs. number of Gaussians and face template size. (b) HTER for weighted averaging fusion vs. number of Gaussians and face template size.

+Scalability results for the speech modality are shown on figure 2(b).
+The curve on this figure corresponds to the variation of the HTER with the number of Gaussians and 16 LFCC coefficients.
 Since the other LFCC parameterisations offer higher error rates at equal number of parameters of the user template, we only present results with 16 LFCC coefficients.
 The best HTER for the speech modality is equal to 4.7% and is obtained with 200 Gaussians.
 It requires 13400 parameters to be stored.